tetraprism95/MemE/README.md

 Developing software for mainly, macOS, iOS, watchOS, and tvOS.
 </pre>

+### What Is Firebase?

+It is is BaaS or Backend-as-a-Service as an app development platform on Google Cloud.
+For example, the backend holds all users data and can either write to or retreive from Google Cloud Platform; it can do a lot more than that.

+Heres the link to get started! **https://firebase.google.com/**

+Heres the link how to setup Firebase to your iOS Project! **https://firebase.google.com/docs/ios/setup**

 ## Features

 Meme app was created to understand different concepts such as...